ramirolc02/ramirolc02/README.md

 * Java, C and Python (mainly used for CS assignments).
 Also R and Matlab.
 * JavaScript for web development(MongoDB, Express, React and Node stack).
+* Explored Elixir.
-* Currently learning Solidity, Typescript and Elixir.
+* Currently learning Solidity, NextJS and Django Python backend.

 ## Some stats: